-While the automotive world is developing (with ups and downs) the concept of autonomous driving on civil cars, autonomous agricultural machines are already in development.
-They have fewer tasks to carry out in smaller and more circumscribed contexts, and if in small size they can perform them with great accuracy.
-Human supervision will also be possible, with a series of machines that will "imitate" a pilot machine driven by a flesh and blood person.
+While the automotive world is developing (with ups and downs) the concept of autonomous driving on civilian cars, autonomous agricultural machines are already in development.
+They have fewer tasks to perform in more confined and circumscribed contexts, and if in small size they can perform them with great accuracy.
+Human supervision will also be possible, with a series of machines that will "mimic" a pilot machine driven by a real person.

 An example of an agricultural robotic system?
 Xaver, a product that combines both a cloud control system and a swarm of mini agricultural robots that work simultaneously.
 Knowing exactly where to plant, how much water to supply and when to harvest will make a difference.

 The robots used consume 70% less energy than current diesel machinery.
 In addition, they do not use fuels, with zero harmful emissions.